Exclusion process with slow boundary: Introduction

-Now, let us concentrate on the results of the present paper: as in \cite{fgn1,fgn2}, the model we study here has three different hydrodynamical behaviors, depending on the range of $\theta$: the first case is $\theta \in[0,1)$, where we obtain as hydrodynamic equation the heat equation with Dirichlet boundary condition:
+Let us concentrate on the results of the present paper.
+As in \cite{fgn1,fgn2}, the model we study here has three different phases, depending on the value of $\theta$.
+The first case is $\theta \in [0,1)$.
+Here the hydrodynamic equation is the same as in the case $\theta =0$, the heat equation with Dirichlet boundary conditions

-We notice that the case $\theta =0$ has already been considered in \cite{f}.
-Here in our paper the rate in the slow boundary is smaller than in the case $\theta=0$, but not small enough to modify the hydrodynamic equation, and the system behaves in the same way, with the same Dirichlet boundary condition obtained in \cite{f}.
-We observe that our techniques can also be used in the case $\theta=0$.

-However, when we analyse the second case, where the parameter $\theta$ belongs to the set $(1,\infty)$, the rate in the boundary is much smaller than in the previous case, and this makes births and deaths of particles rare.
-In the macroscopic level, the boundary is isolated, and we get Neumann boundary condition:
+In the case $\theta >1$, the boundary is so slow that, as far as hydrodynamics is concerned, the system does not exchange mass with the reservoirs.
+That is to say, the hydrodynamic equation has Neumann boundary conditions:

-We also have a third case, which is the critical value: $\theta=1$.
-As in \cite{fgn1,fgn2}, here we have an interesting case, where the model has a scale that produces a different macroscopic behavior, given by the heat equation with the following Robin boundary condition:
+In the critical case $\theta=1$, the model presents a different macroscopic behavior.
+The hydrodynamic equation has Robin boundary conditions

-As we already observed, the model analysed in \cite{mariaeulalia1, me1} has some relations with our model, but while they consider a case where the rate of births and deaths in the vicinity of the boundary corresponds to our case $\theta=1$, they obtain a Dirichlet boundary condition, which is different of the Robin boundary condition we have here.
-This is not a contradiction, because the models are different: in \cite{mariaeulalia1, me1} there is only entrance of particles in the right side of the boundary and leaving in the left side, while in ours we have both entrance and leaving in each side, but with different rates.

-Also, the boundary condition in \eqref{Robin-intro} shows that the rate of mass transfer through each side of the boundary in our model depend only on what is happening in that side of the boundary.
-This is a different behavior when compared to the boundary condition obtained in the case $\beta=1$ for the slow bond (see \cite{fgn1,fgn2}), where the boundary condition is $\partial_{u} \rho\,(t,0) = \rho\,(t,0)-\rho\,(t,1) =\partial_{u} \rho\,(t,1)$.
-We stress the fact that in the slow bond model the two sides of the boundary are connected, which is not what happens in the case considered here.
+These boundary conditions show that the rate of mass transfer through each site of the boundary depends only on what is happening in the corresponding site.
+To compare with a closely related result in the literature, the behavior is different from what is observed in the case $\beta=1$ of \cite{fgn1,fgn2}.

-There is another important difference between the slow bond and the slow boundary processes.
-This difference is that in the SSEP with slow bond the Bernoulli product measure is an invariant measure, but, here, for the SSEP with slow boundary, the Bernoulli product is only an invariant measure if $\alpha=\beta$.
-In the general case, $\alpha\neq \beta$, the invariant measure is given in \cite{d}.